Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 I was like, this is sick.

-Yeah, she's invented a couple of things as well.
+But yeah, she's invented a couple of things as well.

-How much money was the embezzling?
+How much money was he embezzling?

-Quite a bit, by the looks of it.
+Quite a bit by the looks of it.

 I don't know how much longer she was running that company for.

-To be fair, a lot of biographies about it really focused quite heavily on the journalism
+To be fair, a lot of biographies about it really focused quite heavily on the journalism thing or the around the world thing.

-It's like the 1900, early 1900, that's insane.
+It's like the 1900.

 Anyway.